MediaArea/MediaConch/README.md

 November 2014 - March 2015: the team participated to the Design Phase (phase 1).
 Documentation available [here](https://github.com/MediaArea/MediaConch/releases/tag/2015.03.14)

+# Release and Demo

+Initial release of MediaConch CLI and MediaConch GUI are available [here](https://mediaarea.net/MediaConch/), along with demo files and instructions for use.

 # Release Schedule